Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Problems in Quantitative Finance

-Similarly, the volatility process may be modelled as stochastic function of time, and calibrated to interest rate option prices such as a strip of co-terminal European swaptions.
+Similarly, the volatility process may be modelled as a stochastic function of time, and calibrated to interest rate derivatives such as a strip of co-terminal European swaptions.
 This is not, however, needed to fit the initial term structure.